How to promote a restaurant

 Advertise green practices

-I hope this article has helped to generate some restaurant marketing ideas.
+I hope this article has helped to develop your restaurant marketing strategies, and encouraged you to think carefully about decor and ambience when you are planning your merchandising and POS for restaurant display.
 If you are looking for a product guide to help you choose your restaurant fittings and display materials, check out our guide to essential point of sale displays for restaurants and bars.

 1. Li Miao and A.S.
 Mattila, ‘Impulse Buying in Restaurant Food Consumption’, Journal of Foodservice Business Research, Vol. 16 (2013), pp. 448–467.